cultuurnet/apidocs/projects/uitpas/docs/user-friendly-error-messages.md

 Sometimes, the endUserMessage can be returned in the 200 response.
 This happens when there isn't a real "error" as defined in the API, but we want to clarify something to the user to make things clear.

 For example, in [GET /tariffs](/reference/uitpas.json/paths/~1tariffs/get), a passholder might be using his or her card for an event that isn't in the UiTPAS-region.
-We'll return a 200 with an empty available": [] and an EndUserMessage:
+We'll return a 200 with an empty available": [] and an endUserMessage:

 ```json
 {